scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 {% endcolumns %}

-While we are playing with DOM images, let's create a future that completes once all the images on the page have completed loading.
+While we are playing with DOM images, let's create a future that completes once all the images on the page have finished loading.
 Here we'll take advantage of the `NodeListSeq` extension class to provide us with the `map` method on the {% domdoc raw.NodeList %} returned from {% domdoc querySelectorAll raw.Document@querySelectorAll(selectors:String):org.scalajs.dom.raw.NodeList %}.

 {% columns %}